7 steps to migrate ECM systems to the cloud Top 8 enterprise content management challenges to avoid

 An ECM system can offer all these features, among others.
 The above questions help organizations find a system suited to a specific content lifecycle, which can optimize document workflows and save employees' time.
 Content managers should define the content lifecycle, system integrations and workflows before they choose a system.

-Organizations manage documents with sensitive information from employees and customers, so they require ECM systems with built-in security measures to prevent cybersecurity attacks like data breaches.
-As content managers devise an ECM strategy, they should consider which measures can best protect their organization's information.
+Organizations store documents with sensitive information from employees and customers.
+As a result, they require ECM systems with built-in security measures to prevent cybersecurity attacks.
+As content managers devise an ECM strategy, they should consider information management optimization, which includes security measures around content creation, archiving and retention.

-Whether an organization stores content on premises or in cloud environments, they can use adjustable settings to improve content security.
-For example, security features can limit who can access content by document or content type, which keeps sensitive information in fewer hands.
+Whether an organization stores content on premises or in cloud-based environments, it can use adjustable settings to improve content security.
+For example, security features can implement access control, limiting who can access content by document or content type and, thereby, keeping sensitive information in fewer hands.
 Also, systems can encrypt data in motion and at rest.

 Content managers should build in security from the beginning.
 However, they must balance security measures so they can protect information but not inhibit ease of use.